MichaelB387/first_portfolio/README.md

 # Conclusion

-The webite is at this stage a finished product but will be an ongoing project to continuosly update and improve the website.
+The webite is at this stage will be an ongoing project.
 I would like to add more features such as animation and also make the mobile version more appealing.